camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/call-activity.md

 ### Delegate Variable Mapping via Expression

-The second one is to set the camunda extension property `varMapping` with an expression.
+The second one is to set the camunda extension property `variableMappingDelegateExpression` with an expression.
 This allows to specify an expression that resolves to an object implementing the `DelegateVariableMapping` interface.

 ```xml